-Sometimes if it's a particularly complicated or complex case, I do a video I record a video of me teaching for them.
-But it tends to be a patient specific, quite time intensive, tends to be a pain.
+Sometimes if it's a particularly complicated or complex case, I do a video, I record a video of me teaching for them.
+But it tends to be patient specific, it's quite time intensive.

 I really don't want to go into any great depth on this on this particular show.
-But what hoops to jump through to make sure that they're consenting to having their video taken in a clinic environment.
+But what hoops to jump through to make sure that they're consenting to having their video taken in a clinic environment?

-I asked them and they we sign off on it.
+I ask them and we sign off on it.
 And if it's in the clinic, I'd record it on their phone with their permission and then they take the video home.
 I don't have it at all.

 Glad you said that.
-Because I think that's absolutely key is and if you do it on their phone, it's their property they know you can't have it because it's on their phone.
-So and the key thing about this is that it's not something which is stored in your records.
-That's where the GDPR or any other
+Because I think that's absolutely key, isn't it?
+If you do it on their phone, it's their property.
+They know you can't have it because it's on their phone.
+So and the key thing about all of this is that it's not something which is stored in your records.